textpattern/textpattern.github.io/brand/user-docs-guide.md

 > Click your name in the Users panel to change your email.

 Never use the first-person singular or plural in regular user documentation.
-It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecesary, and inappropriate for the targeted user documentation.[^we]
+It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecesary, and inappropriate for user documentation.[^we]

 Likewise, _never_ make it personal with pronouns like ‘I’, ‘me’, and ‘my’ no matter what type of documentation it is.
 Collaborative documentation is never about you, and the reader doesn’t care about you either.
 Sorry.
 Take the second person stance and empower the reader.
 Make them feel like they're doing it alone, because they are.
 You're just an impartial voice over their shoulder guiding them along.